Virginia Alternative Teacher Certification

 Career Switcher Alternative Route to Licensure Program

 To be eligible for the Career Switcher Alternative Route to Licensure Program, candidates must have a bachelor’s degree and at least five years of work experience.
-The candidate must also meet the academic requirements for the endorsement area sought and post qualifying scores on the appropriate professional assessments for the subject(s) and grade level(s) to be taught.
-These assessments include the Virginia Communication and Literacy Assessment (VCLA) and the Praxis II Content Assessment for the subject area to be taught.
+The candidate must also meet the academic requirements for the endorsement area sought and earn qualifying scores on the appropriate professional assessments for the subject(s) and grade level(s) to be taught.
+These assessments include the Virginia Communication and Literacy Assessment (VCLA) and the Praxis Content Assessment for the subject area to be taught.

 After meeting these requirements, candidates must apply to one of the approved teacher preparation program providers in Virginia.
 You can view a list of approved programs on the Virginia Department of Education website.
 Only an approved career switcher preparation program can qualify a candidate for licensure in this pathway.